evoriserun/Designdoaplicativo/README.md

-  # Design do Aplicativo EVORISE
+  # Front do Aplicativo EVORISE

   This is a code bundle for Design do Aplicativo EVORISE.
 The original project is available at